JensJoschi/variability_timing/01climate_data/02processing/002caculation_predictability/0002coldsum/var_coldsum.md

 }
 ```

-wrapping function to run the code for all stations, and store the results
+### wrapping function to run the code for all stations

 ``` r
 loop_stations<-function(x=10,y=50){